THE CLASS LION

 They’re seeing their child differently.

 The child who used to stall and argue has shown them something real: when given genuine ownership, they follow through.
 Not always perfectly.
 But consistently.
 On their own terms.
-This was not a child who needed more management.
-It was a child who needed less.
+This was not a child failing the system.
+The system was failing the child.

 THE RESEARCH